Fairy & Cabbage Tree Creeks Catchment Flood Study

 The intent of a flood study is to describe flood behaviour and identify areas that are flood prone.
 This work helps to inform the next stage of our flood risk management process, where we look at what the risks/damages from floods might be and what we could do to mitigate (reduce) those risks.

-There are existing plans along the Fairy Creek corridor, and we may consider others in the future, although they are a relatively low priority given they are not regionally significant like the project noted at Minnamurra which forms part of the NSW Coastline cycleway.
+There are existing plans along the Fairy Creek corridor(External link), and we may consider others in the future, although they are a relatively low priority given they are not regionally significant like the project noted at Minnamurra which forms part of the NSW Coastline cycleway.

 Have any properties that have previously been declared flood prone now been removed from that classification after this new study?
 If the answer is yes how do we find out which properties they are?